-We started by chopping up some red cabbage.
-Once cut, we put it into warm water.
+Started by chopping up some purple cabbage.
+Once cut, put it into warm water.
 Roughly one cup of cut cabbage will work.
-You can either let it sit and for 10-15 minutes, or you can put it into a blender.
+You can either let it sit for 10-15 minutes, or you can put it into a blender.

 Next, use a strainer to separate the cabbage from the water.
 You will be left with purple cabbage water.
 It is a really beautiful colour!

 Next, we added some baking soda, which will fizz a bit, but then turns from red back to blue or a bit purple depending on how much baking soda you add.